-BIO-206 Anatomy and Physiology I
+BIO-206 Anatomy and Physiology I (4 s.h.)
+Prerequisite: BIO-102, Introductory Biology, highly recommended.

-Prerequisite: Human Biology or Introductory Biology highly recommended, but not required.
 A lecture and laboratory-based study of the human body emphasizing the complementary nature of structure and function, molecular and cellular interactions, homeostasis, and metabolic processes.
 Includes a study of cells, tissues, membranes, skeletal, muscular, and reproductive systems.
 (45-30)